Energy Efficiency Maximization of Massive MIMO Communications With Dynamic Metasurface Antennas: Numerical Results

 \subsubsection{EE Performance Comparison}

-In \figref{fig:EEComparison}, we compare the EE performance between the DMAs- and conventional antennas-assisted systems for both the instantaneous and statistical CSI cases.
+In \figref{fig:EEComparison}, we compare the EE performance between the DMA- and conventional antenna-assisted systems for both the instantaneous and statistical CSI cases.
 We choose the fully digital and fully-connected hybrid A/D architectures at the BS for the conventional antennas-assisted systems as the comparison baseline, whose EE models are shown above.
 Referring to \cite{2016PhaseorSwitches}, we assume that the power consumed by a phase shifter is $30$ mW in the hybrid A/D architecture, i.e., $W_{\text{p}} = 30$ mW.
 Since the EE maximization problem of the fully digital architecture is similar to $\cP_1$ or $\bar{\cP}_1$, it can be addressed by Dinkelbach's transform.
-Similarity, we adopt the AO method to address the EE maximization problem with the hybrid A/D architecture.
+Similarly, we adopt the AO method to address the EE maximization problem with the hybrid A/D architecture.
 In particular, we adopt Dinkelbach's transform to optimize the transmit covariance matrices of users and the approach proposed in \cite{2016PhaseorSwitches} to optimize the RF and baseband combiners at the BS.

-From \figref{fig:EEComparison}, we can observe that the EE performance based on DMAs is superior to that based on the conventional fully digital architecture, especially in the high power budget region.
-This is attributed to the decreased demand on the RF chains at the DMAs-based BSs.
-Moreover, the EE performance of the DMAs-based system is notably better than that of the fully-connected hybrid A/D one.
-This is due to that the hybrid A/D architecture requires additional power to support the numerous phase shifters while DMAs do not need any additional circuitry to implement the signal processing in the analog domain.
-Besides, as expected, the EE performance of the hybrid A/D architecture is better than that of the fully digital architecture, which follows from the less requirement on RF chains in the hybrid A/D architecture than that in the fully digital architecture.
-In addition, we can find that the EE saturation point of the DMAs-based system is shifted to the left compared with the fully digital one.
-This is because the DMAs-based systems consume much less dynamic power with the reduced demand on RF chains.
-For a lower dynamic power, the required transmit power will decrease to become the dominant term of the whole power consumption.
+From \figref{fig:EEComparison}, we can observe that the EE performance of the DMA-assisted architecture is superior to that of the conventional fully digital one, especially in the high power budget region, due to the reduced number of RF chains.
+In addition, the EE performance of the DMA-assisted architecture is notably better than that of the fully-connected hybrid A/D one.
+This is due to the fact that the hybrid A/D architecture requires additional power to support the numerous phase shifters, while DMAs do not need any additional circuitry to implement the signal processing in the analog domain.
+Besides, as expected, the EE performance of the hybrid A/D architecture is better than that of the fully digital architecture, which also follows from the reduced number of RF chains in the hybrid A/D architecture.
+In addition, we can find that the EE saturation point of the DMA-assisted architecture is shifted to the left compared with the fully digital one.
+This is because the DMA-assisted architecture consumes much less dynamic power with the reduction of RF chains, and then the required transmit power tends to dominate.